 Despite feeling neglected and alone, Naruto dreams of becoming Hokage, the leader of his village, and winning the admiration of his fellow villagers.
 The anime series sees Naruto grow from a cocky pre-teen ninja to a powerful teen shinobi making friends and enemies along the way in classic Shōnen style.

 Considered one of the most popular anime of the decade, the series ran for impressive 220 episodes and got a sequel Naruto: Shippuden, which ran for a mind-boggling 500 episode.
-But if you want to catch up on the adventure of all your favourite Naruto characters as they battle the deadly Akatsuki, where do you start?
+But if you want to catch up on the adventure of all your favourite Naruto characters as they battle the deadly anime villains, the Akatsuki, where do you start?
 Well, don’t worry, here’s where you can stream Naruto.

 Where can I stream Naruto?